 We have some exciting pieces to work on, including the most loved second movement of Rodrigo’s guitar Concierto de Aranjuez, specially arranged for guitar and string orchestra, for this workshop, by Justin White.
 Hear an interview with Justin and hear David Fryatt play a small excerpt here.
 Once again, our conductor will be the very popular Paul Taylor.

-This year we are also planning to conduct introductory harp: register for this here. and classical guitar workshops: register for this here.
+Next year (2022) we are also planning to conduct introductory harp and classical guitar workshops.
 Watch a video interview with Jan Couchman, harp tutor, below.

 Strings at St Albans